mmottl/res/README.md

     strings) is often a prerequisite for short execution times of programs.

-    Still, operations like adding and/or removing elements to/from the end of such datastructures are often needed.
+    Still, operations like adding and/or removing elements to/from the end of such data structures are often needed.
 Unfortunately, having both properties at the same time sometimes requires reallocating this contiguous part of memory.